 If we assume that event A happened first, we could transform event B onto the “branch” that A created.
 In the transformed event B, we would insert the candidate’s character on line 11, knowing that everything in the file got pushed down by one line because of A’s change.
 This is called a forward transformation, because event B is trying to catch up with A.

 These forward transformations can be defined for essentially any type of operation.
-You can now see why it was important for us to use just one function to represent all the changes that can happen in the IDE.
+You can now see why it was important for us to define just one function to represent all the changes that can happen in the IDE.
 Otherwise, we would have combinatorially many transformations to implement!

 There’s also the concept of a backward transformation, where we would want to see what an event performed on a new version looks like on an older, previous version.
 We actually don’t have to use backward transformations at all in our implementation, as long as we have a centralized server that determines which operations happened first.